-Second, we want to make sure your focus keyword shows up in your title tags.
-We also want to try to have that keyword appear at the front of a title tag.
+Second, we want to ensure your focus keyword appears in your title tags.
+We also like that keyword to appear at the front of a title tag.

-Let’s say that you’re writing a blog post about dining room chairs.
-Your blog post could be titled, “10 Things You Need to Know About Dining Room Chairs.”
+Let’s say you’re writing a blog post about dining room chairs.
+Your blog post could be titled “10 Things You Need to Know About Dining Room Chairs.”
 Well, that’s a good title because your focused keyword, dining room chairs, is in the title.
 But the bad news is your focus keyword is at the end of your title.
-Consider rearranging the words in your title to read, “Dining Room Chairs: 10 Things You Need to Know.”
+So consider rearranging the words in your title to read “Dining Room Chairs: 10 Things You Need to Know.”

 This small change kills two birds with one stone as far as best practices are concerned.

 Getting Even More Value Out of Your Focus Keyword

 You should also include your focus keyword in the actual URL of the blog post.
-Most blogging platforms like WordPress, automatically add your post title to the URL.
-The good news is that if you’ve included the focus keyword in your title, it’s going to be included in your URL automatically.
+Most blogging platforms, like WordPress, automatically add your post title to the URL.
+The good news is that if you’ve included the focus keyword in your title, it will automatically be included in your URL.

-It’s important to help Google’s crawlers understand what the page is about.
-One way to do that is to put and your focus keyword in the first paragraph and the last paragraph of the content.
-More specifically, the first 100 words and the last 100 words should include your focus keyword.
+It’s essential to help Google’s crawlers understand the page.
+One way to do that is to put your focus keyword in the first and last paragraphs of the content.
+The first 100 and last 100 words should include your focus keyword.
 When you’re copywriting for SEO, this is an easy win.

 But that’s not enough.
-You also need your focus keyword to appear throughout the content.
+It would help if you also had your focus keyword appear throughout the content.

 How Often Should Your Keyword Appear in the Content?